shajra/shajra-provisioning/doc/nix-usage-flakes.md

     global flake:nickel github:tweag/nickel
     global flake:bundlers github:NixOS/bundlers
     global flake:pridefetch github:SpyHoodle/pridefetch
+    global flake:systems github:nix-systems/default
     global flake:helix github:helix-editor/helix
     global flake:sops-nix github:Mic92/sops-nix

 For example, rather than referencing the flake on the `nixpkgs-unstable` branch of the Nixpkgs GitHub repository with `github:NixOS/nixpkgs/nixpkgs-unstable`, we can just use the simple identifier `nixpkgs`.

 If we want to point to a different branch, but still use an identifier from the registry, we can by extending it with the branch.
-For example, the flakes identifier `nixpkgs` is the same as `nixpkgs/nixpkgs-ustable`, but we can also use `nixpkgs/nixos-22.11` to override the branch and point to the NixOS 22.11 release branch.
+For example, the flakes identifier `nixpkgs` is the same as `nixpkgs/nixpkgs-ustable`, but we can also use `nixpkgs/nixos-23.11` to override the branch and point to the NixOS 23.11 release branch.

 Note, registries have mutable references, but for some of these references Nix knows how to repeatably rebuild the snapshot referenced.
 For example, when referencing a GitHub repository via a registry reference, Nix will take note of the commit ID of the snapshot retrieved.